-Prescription of the qualification is subject to the standard conditions set out in Section 9.0 of the Board’s procedures, namely:
+Prescription is subject to the Standard Conditions set out in the Board’s Procedures, namely:

-- Prescription of the qualification shall be by reference to the programme specification, submitted with the application of 30 November 2017, for the University of Westminster’s Master of Architecture (two years, full-time; three years, part-time) qualification.
-No change may be made to the title of any course or qualification or substantial change to the content so defined within that programme specification (allowing for a normal course development) without first obtaining the written permission of the Board;
+- Prescription of the qualification shall be by reference to the Programme Specification – submitted with the application of 30 November 2017 – for the Master of Architecture (two years, full-time; three years, part-time) qualification.
+No change may be made to the title of any course or qualification or substantial change to the content so defined within a programme specification (allowing for a normal course development) without first obtaining the written permission of the Board.

-- Annually by 1 April each year, commencing on 1 April 2019, the institution is required to provide the Board with information of the nature set out in Appendix 2 of its procedures to enable the Board to see that i. all its criteria and the relevant requirements set out in Article 46 (or Article 47) of the Mutual Recognition of Professional Qualifications Directive [2005/36/EC] are being attained by students who have been awarded the qualification prescribed; ii adequate systems are in place to ensure that all the Board’s criteria will be met by students/candidates for the period of prescription; iii. that the institution’s resources remain as set out in its application and are adequate; and iv. all of the factors referred to at paragraphs 6.6 and 6.7 of the procedures continue to be demonstrated; and
+- Annually by 1 April – commencing on 1 April 2019 – the institution is required to provide the Board with information of the nature set out in Appendix 2 of its Procedures to enable the Board to see that i. all its Criteria and the relevant requirements set out in Article 46 (or Article 47) of the Mutual Recognition of Professional Qualifications Directive [2005/36/EC] are being attained by students who have been awarded the qualification prescribed; ii adequate systems are in place to ensure that all the Board’s Criteria will be met by students for the period of prescription; iii. that the institution’s resources remain as set out in the application and are adequate; and iv. all of the factors referred to at paragraphs 6.6 and 6.7 of the Procedures continue to be demonstrated.

-- The institution will ensure that appropriate procedures will be maintained so that all students undertaking a prescribed qualification are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student/candidate lacks a required antecedent qualification e.g. Part 2 without Part 1.
+- The institution will ensure that appropriate procedures will be maintained so that all students undertaking a prescribed qualification are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student lacks a required antecedent qualification, e.g. Part 2 without Part 1.

 The Board was confident that:

-- all students who had been awarded the qualification since the prescription of the qualification was last renewed had met all the Criteria;
+- All students who had been awarded the qualification since prescription of the qualification was last renewed had met all the Criteria;